ajroberts0417/dumble/README.md

 3. Install dependencies
 `pipenv install`

+4. Create a bot account and add it to your test discord server following this guide https://discordpy.readthedocs.io/en/latest/discord.html

+5. Create a file `.env` with keys AIRTABLE_API_KEY, AIRTABLE_BASE, and DISCORD_TOKEN from Airtable and from the Discord bot in the format: KEY="[ key ]"

-4. Enter the pipenv virtual environment
+6. Enter the pipenv virtual environment
 `pipenv shell`

-5. Run the bot:
+7. Run the bot:
 `python matchmaker.py`

 Boom!
-It's that easy -- you're now hosting Dumble locally.
+You're now hosting Dumble locally.

 ## Contributing
 Follow the quickstart guide to clone the source.